You have eight senses.

 Vestibular sounds like a big word.
 But it just means your sense of balance.

 And your balance can be challenged if you are in a moving vehicle.
-Such as a car, bus, train, boat or plane.
+Such as a car, bus, train, boat, or plane.
 Some people are more susceptible to motion sickness.
+You might see them wearing armbands to try to prevent nausea.
 That means there is a difference in their vestibular sense.